15Prospects/derelict/README.md

 # Derelict
 Derelict is an Express package that is painless to setup, and provides stateless JWT authentication and XSRF protection out of the box.

+## Updating 1.1 -> 2
+Breaking Changes and new features, more detailed readme coming soon.

 ## Updating 1.9 -> 1.10

 1.10 changes the requirements for updateUser.